-E. Long Range Actions Table 10: Future Actions to be Completed
+E. Long Range Actions

+Table 10: Future Actions to be Completed

-LONG RANGE ACTIONS TO BE COMPLETED Reach out to legislators about how low funding adversely affects the ability to provide public transportation to the general public, including the elderly, individuals with disabilities and veterans 6 .
+GOAL LONG RANGE ACTIONS TO BE COMPLETED TBD by CTRTAG Committee Seek Dedicated Funding Reach out to legislators about how low funding adversely affects the ability to provide public transportation.
 Work with transportation committees to bring the testimonies of how the public transit affects the rider, business owners, and customers.
 Focus on utilizing all forms of communication to the legislators via written letters, email, telephone, and video conferencing.
-Collaborate with Temple, Killeen and Belton Leadership committees to increase support on a local and state level.
-Teach the everyday rider how to self-advocate in reference to public transit.
+Collaborate with Leadership Collaborate with Temple, Killeen and Belton Leadership committees to increase support on a local and state level.
+Committees Advocate and Educate Teach the everyday rider how to self-advocate in reference to public transit.
 This includes sharing knowledge about who their state representatives are and how to reach them in regards to their concerns.
-Educate and clarify to the public, including the elderly, individuals with disabilities and veterans 7 , about what public transit is able to do as a public servant to the Region.
-Reach out to the local medical facilities to educate them about the services public transit provides to the general public, including the elderly, individuals with disabilities and veterans8, and the best way to optimize those services in a cost effective manner.
-Contact other local communities and entities, including the elderly, individuals with disabilities and veterans9, who do not utilize public transit to its maximum potential in order to provide efficient public transportation
+Educate and clarify to the public about what public transit is able to do as a public servant to the Region.
+Collaborate with Medical Facilities Reach out to the local medical facilities to educate them about the services public transit provides and the best way to optimize those services in a cost effective manner.
+Reach out to local communities and Contact other local communities and entities who do not utilize public transit to its maximum potential in order to provide entities efficient public transportation Improve Bus Stops via Business Contact businesses that are willing to assist in installing benches/shelters/lights by providing groundwork (i.e. concrete Collaborations foundation, etc.) or funds to assist in the installations of the above mentioned.